Work & Experience

 This summer, I will be joining the newly opened Washington, D.C. office of Stris & Maher LLP, a boutique trial and appellate litigation firm known for its sophisticated constitutional and commercial practice.
 I look forward to working closely with a small team on high-stakes matters.

-The following summer, I will return to California to extern for a federal judge on the U.S. Court of Appeals for the Ninth Circuit — a position that will allow me to engage with federal appellate law at the highest level and bring my academic interests directly to bear on legal practice.
+The following summer, I will return to California to extern for a federal judge on the U.S. Court of Appeals for the Ninth Circuit.
+This position will allow me to engage with federal appellate law at the highest level and bring my academic interests directly to bear on legal practice.

-Alongside this trajectory, I work as a research assistant to Professor Paul Robinson at Penn Carey Law School, where I assist with research on how criminal law derives its moral authority from alignment with community intuitions about justice and desert.
-I also serve as a Writing Fellow and Tutor at Penn's Marks Family Writing Center.
+Alongside my research with Professor Paul H. Robinson, I also serve as a Writing Fellow and Tutor at Penn's Marks Family Writing Center.
 Previously, I conducted sociological research with Professor Chenoa Flippen examining patterns of wealth accumulation and homeownership in the United States.